How to make a Card Game / Tarot Deck

 First, you will need to make an account on our site or log into your account.

-There you will see the option to Create a Custom Game.
+There you will see the option to Add a Game at the bottom of the screen.

 Make: This is where you will select components for your game and load your images.